edgedb/easy-edgedb/README.md

 };
 ```

-Then later on we could do this sort of query to get all the entries in order and turned into JSON.
+Then later on we could do this sort of query to get all the entries in order and displayed as JSON.

 ```
 SELECT <json>(SELECT BookExcerpt {
   date,
-  author: {name},
+  author: {
+    name
+    },
   excerpt
 } ORDER BY .date);
 ```

-Here's the JSON output with excerpts snipped:
+Here's the JSON output with just a small part of the excerpts:

 ```
 {